 Support educators with the selection and implementation of evidence-based systems and instructional practices to increase learner achievement across all content areas and age levels;

-Ensure all learners are represented and supported throughout the language and literacy development continuum (emergent literacy, early literacy, conventional literacy, and adolescent literacy), provide specific recommendations and evidence-based interventions, and monitor the progress of struggling readers; and
+Ensure all learners are represented and supported throughout the language and literacy development continuum (emergent literacy, early literacy, conventional literacy, and adolescent literacy), provide specific recommendations and evidence-based interventions, and monitor the progress of struggling readers (Learn about Kent's K-5 Literacy Model and Resources); and

 Enhance family and community partnerships and collaboration of general and special education practitioners and stakeholders.

-In Spring 2021 a team of stakeholders convened to revise the 2020 district Local Literacy Plan to improve literacy instruction and student achievement district-wide.
+Each Spring a team of stakeholders convenes to revise the district Local Literacy Plan to improve literacy instruction and student achievement district-wide.

 (Spring 2020 Version)

 Slide Presentation to KCS Board of Education June 15, 2021

 The Local Literacy Plan describes how the district will accomplish these four interrelated goals: